 Situated just 35 kilometers from Thailand’s mainland, Samui is the second largest island in the country, but still small enough to enjoy that feeling of escaping to a tropical vacation paradise.
 It has an area of under 230 square kilometers and a local population of well under 75,000 people.

-The Island has experienced tremendous growth over the last few years, with beautiful resorts, restaurants and other tourist attractions being added continually to keep up with demand.
-As well, what makes Koh Samui so special is that it is surrounded by approximately sixty other Islands along with the magnificent Angthong Marine National Park.
+Koh Samui has experienced tremendous growth just over the last few years, with beautiful resorts, restaurants and other tourist attractions being added continually to keep up with demand.
+As well, what makes Koh Samui so special is that it is surrounded by approximately sixty other islands along with the magnificent Angthong Marine National Park.

-The Island has the most beautiful private airport that I have ever seen making access by air easy.
-You can fly to and from;
+The Island has the most beautiful private airport that I have ever seen, making access to the island by air very easy.
+You can find flights to and from;

 and many other destinations quickly and easily.
 Regular ferry service is also available for more budget minded passengers to and from the mainland.

 Today, the choice for accommodations is yours.
-Choose from 5 star luxury resorts to small hostels for adventuresome back packers.
+Choose from 5 star luxury resorts to simple inexpensive hostels geared for adventuresome back packers.
 Select your meals from the countries popular inexpensive food carts or enjoy gourmet cuisine prepared by world class chefs.
 The choice is enormous and sure to fit most anyone’s budget.

 One of Many Magnificent Resorts in Koh Samui